 2. Golden Gate Canyon State Park

-Just a short 45-minute drive from Denver takes you to the spectacular Golden Gate Canyon State Park: an excellent area for the beginner snowshoer to try out the trails.
-With 12 trails covering more than 35 miles this park offers well marked paths, gentle slopes and incredible views of the surrounding mountain peaks.
+Just a short 45-minute drive from Denver, CO, takes you to the spectacular Golden Gate Canyon State Park and an excellent snowshoeing area for the beginner to try out the trails.
+With 12 trails covering more than 35 miles (56 km), this park offers well-marked paths, gentle slopes, and incredible views of the surrounding mountain peaks.

-The visitors center is a great place to start and offers clean restrooms and knowledgeable staff that will point you in the right direction towards the trails.
-Keep your eyes peeled for wildlife such as lynx, snowshoe hare, birds and more.
+The visitors center is a great place to start and offers clean restrooms and knowledgeable staff to point you in the right direction towards the trails.
+Keep your eyes peeled for wildlife such as lynx, snowshoe hare, birds, and more.

-Take the Mule Deer Trail to reach the Panorama Point Scenic Overlook, a stopping point for many that has views of more than 100 miles of the Continental Divide.
-Pack a thermos, your snowshoes and venture out of the city to one of the best spots to try your hand; or should we say foot at snowshoeing.
+Take the Mule Deer Trail to reach the Panorama Point Scenic Overlook, a stopping point for many, along with views of more than 100 miles (161 km) of the Continental Divide.
+Pack a thermos, your snowshoes, and venture out of the city to one of the best spots to try your hand, or should we say foot at snowshoeing.

 1. Lost Lake Trail

-To round out our last beginner snowshoe trail in the Denver area we head to the secluded Lost Lake Trail in the heart of the Indian Peaks Wilderness, near Nederland, Colo.
-The Hessie Trailhead is the official start to this trail but if you have a 2WD vehicle you will actually start about half a mile before the trailhead just west of the Eldora Ski Resort where the paved road ends.
+To round out our last beginner snowshoe trail in the Denver area, we head to the secluded Lost Lake Trail.
+You’ll find this trail in the heart of the Indian Peaks Wilderness, near Nederland, Colorado.

-A great outing for any skill level this trails allows users to enjoy a high-elevation mountain lake.
-Don’t let the high-elevation scare you off as this trail allows for a gradual climb with manageable elevation gains that won’t have you losing your breath.
+A great outing for any skill level, this trail allows users to enjoy a high-elevation mountain lake (starting at 9000 feet).
+But, don’t let the high-elevation scare you off.
+This trail allows for a gradual climb with manageable elevation gains that won’t have you losing your breath.

-Although this trail is ungroomed it is used by Nordic skiers and snowshoers all winter long and beginners won’t have a problem following the path.
-Expect to spend around three to four hours on this trail depending on how long you plan to stay at the lake.
-With views of the mountains, frozen waterfalls, footbridge crossings, a few steeper hills and scenic lake views the Lost Lake Trail is an excellent starter trail for the beginner snowshoer.
+Although this trail is ungroomed, Nordic skiers and snowshoers use this trail all winter long.
+Beginners won’t have a problem following the path.
+Expect to spend around three to four hours on this trail, depending on how long you plan to stay at the lake.
+With views of the mountains, frozen waterfalls, footbridge crossings, a few steeper hills, and scenic lake views, the Lost Lake Trail is an excellent starter trail for the beginner snowshoer.